MariusEvans/Auswendig/README.md

 # Auswendig
 **Licence: Copyright (C) Septemeber 2018, Marius Evans, All Rights Reserved.
 Project Auswendig is property of and written by Marius Evans (mariusevans@outlook.com).
 Reproduction, sale and commerical distribution of this material is strictly forbidden unless prior written permission is obtained from Marius Evans.
 See LICENECE.md for more details.**

-**This project is a work-in-process, I would like feedback and pull requests.
+**This project is a work-in-process, I would like feedback.
 All source code is within the "auswendig" folder!**

 ## Information
 <br />